saisiddu/saisiddu.github.io/_pages/research.md

 organization, that is a resultant of competition between various plant species such as trees, shrubs, and grass.
-The watersheds I have looked at in the past are from Sevilleta National Wildlife Refuge (SNWR) near Soccorro, New Mexico, and Bartha Brother Ranch (BBR), Nebraska.
+The watersheds I have looked at in the past are from Sevilleta National Wildlife Refuge (SNWR) near Socorro, New Mexico, and Bartha Brother Ranch (BBR), Nebraska.

 My research workflow typically includes the following steps: